mcjauregui72/CNN_MedImageClassification/README.md

 ### Submodel Compatibility Considerations

 To ensure our custom CNN and the pre-trained CNN would be compatible with each other for direct ensembling and transfer learning puposes, we took the following precautions and made adaptations to the original ResNet50 model.
-Note we refer to model_one as our ResNet50-based model, rather than the original model itself.
+Note we refer to our ResNet50-based model as model_one.

 1. Specified image_size as (224, 224) for first_model because ResNet50-based models expect images of that size.
 For purposes of consistency, we set the image_size to (224, 224) for second_model as well.

+2. Specified channels, img_shape, and class_count to be identical to those in the custom CNN.

+3. Defined the same data augmentation layers as in our custom CNN and applied the data augmentation to the input tensor.

+4. Defined the same rescaling layers as in our custome CNN, and specified the input tensor as the scaled inputs.

-2. Specified that data augmentation is applied before rescaling because
+5. Specified that data augmentation is applied before rescaling because
-      a.
-Data augmentation techniques (e.g., RandomRotation, RandomZoom, RandomFlip) are designed to work on raw pixel values in the 0-255 range.
+   * Data augmentation techniques (e.g., RandomRotation, RandomZoom, RandomFlip) are designed to work on raw pixel values in the 0-255 range.
 If rescaling is done first, pixel values are converted to 0-1, which could interfere with how certain augmentations are applied.

-      b.
-ResNet50 requires and expects input images with normalized pixel values.
+   * ResNet50 requires and expects input images with normalized pixel values.
 After augmentation, pixel values should be normalized (rescaled) to the 0-1 range before being passed to ResNet50.
 Thus, rescaling is necessarily the final preprocessing step.

-3. Built our pre-trained CNN as a model based on the ResNet50-based model, but with these modifications:
+6. Built our pre-trained CNN based on the ResNet50-based model, but with these modifications:
-   * Specified the img_size, channels, img_shape, and class_count to be identical in both models
-   * Defined the same data augmentation layers as in our custom CNN and applied data augmentation to the input tensor
-   * Applied the same rescaling defined in our custom CNN and specified the input tensor as the scaled inputs
+   *
+   *
    * Because the original ResNet50 model is pretrained on over a million images in 1,000 classes in the ImageNet dataset, it needed to be modified to classify our chest ct scans into four distinct classes.
 To do this we

    * Avoided outputting the 1,000-class predictions for which ResNet50 was originally trained by removing the pre-trained model's top layer